Saiyt/av-guidance/src/bill1/2agencydelegation.md

 3. How AVs will impact traffic and public transit
 4. Necessary infrastructure upgrades and improvements to safety that can be achieved through public - private partnerships
 5. The impact of autonomous vehicles on disadvantaged populations including what changes may be made to improve access for disabled and indigent populations.
+6. A review of existing and proposed regulations which would conflict with the deployment of automated vehicles within the state of Washington.
+The review should provide recommendations to resolve any identified conflicts.

 After completion of the preceding reports, CyberCATS may review, consult, or provide recommendations which bear on the use of autonomous vehicles in Washington State at its discretion.